jperelli/jperelli.github.io/_posts/posts/2015-08-06-adding-systemd-simple-service-ubuntu-15.04.md

 category: post
 ---

-I was trying to add a simple service to run just one time at boot, it was a little difficult and I couldn't find the information easily, so I'll share the commands here
+I was trying to add a simple service to run just one time at boot, but it was a little difficult and I couldn't find the information easily, so I'll share the commands here:

 Create file *`/etc/systemd/system/startallvagrant.service`* with this contents